swastikmishra/E-junkie-IO/README.md

 > If you are running in in your local system, its better to have Host entry in your local server, e.g, instead of having http://localhost/, you can have a host entry in your vhosts with domain name same as your website (abc.com, xyz.def, github.io).
 Otherwise when uploading to your server you have to edit website.json, Users/`username`.json manually.

 <br/>

-### Support
-We don't need donations right now, we will jab upon your happyness after using E-junkie IO.